Lake Winnipeg Fishing

 There are several small islands scattered throughout the lake, and plenty of rivers and streams too, providing a great variety of fishing opportunities.
 It is also recognized for being shallow in some areas, with depths only reaching around 10-20 ft., providing plenty of interesting challenges.

 Some of the other native fish caught here include Yellow Perch, Sauger, Burbot, Goldeye and Lake Cisco.
 Non-native species introduced into the lake include Common Carp, White Bass, and Rainbow Smelt.

 Another great location for fishing here is where the Red River empties into Lake Winnipeg.
-There several rivers that flow into the lake but the Red River, the Winnipeg River, and the Saskatchewan River are the three major tributaries.
+There are several rivers that flow into the lake but the Red River, the Winnipeg River, and the Saskatchewan River are the three major tributaries.

 The Red River is legendary for its monster Channel Catfish.
 So much so that anglers come here from all over North America and from around the world annually from May through September for a shot at world-class Catfish fishing.